subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 ```
 :::

-Let's then define the logic to process a batch of EVM log data, and save it in the CSV files.
+Let's then define the logic to process a batch of EVM log data, and save it to CSV files.

 A double loop is necessary to explore all the blocks in each batch, and the items in each block.
-In the innermost loop, it's necessary to check that the items are actually EVM logs (this favors TypeScript typings, as [different kind of items have access to different fields](/evm-indexing/index.md#overview-and-the-data-model)), that they have been generated by the right address and that they have the right topic signature.
+In the innermost loop, it's necessary to check that the items are actually EVM logs (this favors TypeScript typings, as [different kind of items have access to different fields](/evm-indexing/evm-processor/#overview-and-the-data-model)), that they have been generated by the right address and that they have the right topic signature.

-It's then possible to decode the event and prepare an object with the right data structure, which is then written on the `Transfers` CSV file.
+It's then possible to decode the event and prepare an object with the right data structure, which is then written to the `Transfers` CSV file.
 Here is a short summary of the logic:

 ```typescript